Provide your email to have access to the latest updates on any scholarships, deadlines etc.

 ELA students are required to carry insurance coverage.
 This insurance must be acceptable to US health providers, and must be sufficient to cover the major expenses of illness, accident, hospitalization, medical evacuation, and repatriation.
 ELA students are eligible to enroll in DePaul’s student health plan that is underwritten by ISO.
 The ELA office can assist students in identifying plans that fit their individual needs.

 (ADDITIONAL FEE APPLIES) ELA students are eligible to join the Ray Meyer Fitness Center.
 “The Ray” is a four story, state-of-the-art fitness facility that is comparable to the best health clubs in the city.
-Facilities include indoor pool, gymnasium, modern cardio machines, weight room, auna and more.
-There is an additional fee of $82/quarter ($41 in Summer) for unlimited access.
+Facilities include indoor pool, gymnasium, modern cardio machines, weight room, sauna and more.
+There is an additional membership fee per quarter for unlimited access.
 Day passes are also available.
 For more information, please visit Campus Recreation website.

 DePaul University students can also purchase basic health services from the university’s Sage Medical Clinic for $60 per quarter.
 The clinic provides only minor services.
 Its services are not sufficient to meet the ELA health insurance requirement.
 Sage Medical Clinic participation is required for DePaul students living in on-campus residences.